viash-io/viash-actions/ns-list/README.md

 - `config_mod`: - *optional*.
 Modify a viash config at runtime using dynamic config modding.
 - `format`: - *optional*.
 Which output format to use.
 Possible values
   are: “yaml”, “json”.
+Default is “yaml”.
 - `parse_argument_groups`: - *optional*.
 Whether or not to postprocess
   each component’s argument groups.
 - `output_file`: - *optional*.
-Path to a non-existent file to which the output from this action will be written.
+Path of a file to which the output will be written.

+### Outputs

+- `output`: - *optional*.
+A list of all of the components found.
+By default this will be a yaml, unless the format argument was set to ‘json’.
+- `output_file`: - *optional*.
+Path of a file to which the output was written (same as inputs.output_file).
+We recommend using this property for capturing the action’s output because there is a limit in the object size that github actions can manage.
+Additionally, if you use this property instead of a static file path, changing the location of the output file will not require you to adjust settings for downstream actions as well.

 ## Examples